Send Large Files: A Guide for Media & Entertainment Professionals

 FTP transfers

-FTP is an application layer within the TCP/IP suite that relies on two communication channels between the client and server: a command channel for controlling the conversation and a data channel for transmitting the content.
+FTP is an application layer that runs on top of TCP/IP protocol that relies on two communication channels between the client and server: a command channel for controlling the conversation and a data channel for transmitting the content.
 The end user’s computer acts as the local host.
 A second computer, usually a server, acts as a remote host.
 Servers must be set up to run FTP services and the client must install FTP software.
 Once logged on to an FTP server, a client can upload, download, delete, rename, move and copy files.
 FTP sessions work in active and passive modes.

-This allows data to be transferred quickly but can also cause packets to become lost in transit.
+This allows data to be transferred between two computers but can also cause packets to become lost in transit, causing delays — these delays get exacerbated when working with very large files and transferring over long distances and congested networks.

 Challenges in Sending Large Files